 - Limit the display to a specific group using the drop down selection.

 For a more detailed description of the component, you can click or tap the information icon next to the component in the Components browser (if available).
-For example, for the Layout Container:

 For even more information about the components available to you see the Component Console.

 The assets browser shows all assets that are available for direct use on your current page.